MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/remote-access/ras/otp/troubleshoot/Troubleshooting-Authentication-Issues.md

 author: coreyp
 ---
 # Troubleshooting Authentication Issues

+>Applies To: Windows Server Technical Preview

 This topic contains troubleshooting information for issues related to problems users may have when attempting to connect to DirectAccess using OTP authentication.
 DirectAccerss OTP related events are logged on the client computer in Event Viewer under **Applications and Services Logs/Microsoft/Windows/OtpCredentialProvider**.
 Make sure that this log is enabled when troubleshooting issues with DirectAccess OTP.

 ## Failed to access the CA that issues OTP certificates
-**Scenario**â€”User fails to authenticate using OTP with the error: â€œAuthentication failed due to an internal errorâ€
+**Scenario**—User fails to authenticate using OTP with the error: “Authentication failed due to an internal error”

-**Error received** (client event log)â€”OTP certificate enrollment for user <username> failed on CA server <CA_name>, request failed, possible reasons for failure: CA server name cannot be resolved, CA server cannot be accessed over the first DirectAccess tunnel or the connection to the CA server cannot be established.
+**Error received** (client event log)—OTP certificate enrollment for user <username> failed on CA server <CA_name>, request failed, possible reasons for failure: CA server name cannot be resolved, CA server cannot be accessed over the first DirectAccess tunnel or the connection to the CA server cannot be established.

 **Cause**